Mhamedi/QuickPrint/README.md

 3) Make request to your local client to issue print command.

 ## How it works:
 Once you install the app, it runs a webserver on port `16253`.
-This web-server runs locally in your system.
+This web-server runs locally in your system and should be accessible at `localhost:16253`.
 This webserver creates the communication bridge between your browser (or any external platform) and the OS app.
 The webserver has following endpoints:

 1) `:16253/` - `GET` - gives you the current printer status.